Michigan vs. Nebraska NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Michigan and its opponents have gone over the current 50.5-point total in three of five games (60%) this season.
+- Michigan and its opponents have combined to score more than 50.5 points in three of five games this season.

 - Nebraska has combined with its opponents to score more than 50.5 points in two games this season.

-- The combined points per game average of the two teams, 72.1, is 21.6 points above Saturday's over/under.
+- Saturday's total is 21.6 points lower than the two team's combined 72.1 points per game average.

-- The 28.3 combined points per game that these two squads have allowed this season are 22.2 fewer than the 50.5 over/under in this contest.
+- These two squads combine to surrender 28.3 points per game, 22.2 fewer than this contest's over/under.

-- Wolverines games this season feature an average total of 52.6 points, a number 2.1 points higher than Saturday's over/under.
+- The average total in Wolverines games this season is 52.6, 2.1 points more than Saturday's over/under of 50.5.

-- In 2021, games involving the Cornhuskers have averaged a total of 55.7 points, 5.2 more than the set total in this contest.
+- The 55.7 PPG average total in Cornhuskers games this season is 5.2 points more than this game's over/under.

 Michigan Stats and Trends

+- In Michigan's five games this year, it has four wins against the spread.

-- The Wolverines have been favored by 3.5 points or more four times this season and are 3-1 ATS in those matchups.
+- The Wolverines are 3-1 ATS when favored by 3.5 points or more this season.

-- Michigan's games this year have gone over the total in two out of five opportunities (40%).
+- Michigan's games this year have gone over the point total two times in five opportunities (40%).

-- Michigan is 4-1 against the spread and 5-0 overall in games when it records more than 15.5 points.
+- When Michigan puts up more than 15.5 points, it is 4-1 against the spread and 5-0 overall.

-- When Michigan piles up over 322 yards, the team is 4-0 against the spread and 4-0 overall.
+- When Michigan churns out more than 322 yards, the team is 4-0 against the spread and 4-0 overall.

-- The Wolverines have one giveaway this season, while the Cornhuskers have seven takeaways .
+- The Wolverines have turned the ball over one time this season, six fewer than the Cornhuskers have forced (7).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.